Quality assurance standards for adhesive bonding technology and fiber composite technology

 ISO 21368 Adhesives - Guidelines for the fabrication of adhesively bonded structures and reporting structures for the risk evaluation of such structures

-EN 17460 Railway applications - Adhesive bonding of rail vehicles and their components
+DIN EN 17460 Railway applications - Adhesive bonding of rail vehicles and their components (replaces the series of standards DIN 6701 - Adhesive bonding of rail vehicles and components)

-DIN EN 17460 Railway applications – Adhesive bonding of rail vehicles and their components
+EN 17460 Railway applications - Adhesive bonding of rail vehicles and their components (replaces the series of standards DIN 6701 - Adhesive bonding of rail vehicles and components)

-TL A-0023 Adhesive bonding and related processes - Quality requirements for manufacturing and repair facilities for military products
+TL A-0023 Adhesive bonding and related processes – Quality requirements for manufacturing and repair operations for military products

 DIN SPEC 35255 Quality requirements for composite processes